 * Main use: Football

 Extra stadium info – Wembley Stadium

 81,000 people showed up at the venue for an American football match between the New York Giants and the Miami Dolphins in 2007.
 It was the first-ever National Football League game in Europe.
 In 2011, the Wembley Stadium hosted its first UEFA Champions League final, which was won by FC Barcelona after defeating Manchester United FC 3-1.
-In 2016, Tottenham Hotspur Football Club played their first UEFA Champions League match at the Wembley Stadium.
+In 2016, the Wembley Stadium hosted its first UEFA Champions League match of Tottenham Hotspur Football Club.
 85,000 people showed up for the match against AS Monaco.
-THFC have been tenants of the Wembley Stadium since 2017.
+Tottenham Hotspur also played UEFA Champions League matches against APOEL, Bayer Leverkusen, Borussia Dortmund, CSKA, FC Barcelona, Internazionale, Juventus, KAA Gent, PSV and Real Madrid at the Wembley Stadium.
 On 10 February 2018, they broke the record attendance for a Premier League match, when 83,000 people showed up for a game between Tottenham Hotspur and their rivals Arsenal.